 The Short Story is: If you desire to stay on the leading edge of photography this is the camera you need!
 The Nikon Z7 is a top-shelf camera for any photography tasks - the future of Nikon. if you have the funds consider buying a Nikon Z camera.
-If you need a camera primarily for the video aspect I recommend you take a look at the Nikon Z6.
-The Nikon Mirrorless Z Series Professional FX is coming soon.
+If you need a camera primarily for the video aspect I recommend you take a look at the Nikon Z6 or the newer Z 6II.
+However, an updated Nikon Mirrorless Z Series Professional FX is coming soon to replace the D5.
+With the release of the Nikon Z 6II and Z 7II pricing for the earlier Nikon Z6/Z7 are has become reasonable especially on the used market.

 The Z7 Review